cjimti/mk/_posts/2018-06-17-python-data-essentials-pandas.md

     The bot with the lowest intelligence is bender.

-I doubt that `johnny 5` is more intelligent than `bender` but his data was unknown and therefore derived by using a mean, so the sore is mathematically correct.
+I doubt that `johnny 5` is more intelligent than `bender` but his data was unknown and therefore derived by using a mean, so the score is mathematically correct.

 I won't attempt even to scratch the surface of sorting functions and their parameters provided by [DataFrame]s.
 This article is only intended to give you a taste and get you going.